Stuff to Know Before You Go...

 However, watch out for people who approach you to try to sell you items, as well as shoe-shine boys and candy girls.
 Some might try to take you for whatever they can get, and they are very hard to get rid of once you give them money.
 The street vendors and restaurant hawkers are especially aggressive in Cusco.
 Your best strategy is a firm “No” and no eye contact.
 If you seem remotely interested in whatever they have, you could be pestered for blocks.

 Food and Water

-Also, be careful eating from street vendors—it can be very cheap and filling, but check out that the stand is frequented by locals, that the cook looks healthy and clean, and that the cooking facilities are clean.
+Also, be careful when eating from street vendors—it can be very cheap and filling, but check out that the stand is frequented by locals, that the cook looks healthy and clean, and that the cooking facilities are clean.
 If you buy fruit, buy either fruit that you can peel, or wash it carefully with bottled water.
-The fruit in China is very good, so don’t let this scare you off.
+The fruit in Peru is very good, so don’t let this scare you off.

 Another handy recommendation that I have received—and I think really works—eat a chewable Pepto Bismal after each meal.
 Apparently they contain something like a mild antibiotic, which kills alot of the stuff that can make you sick.

 The most common illness will be traveller's diarrhea.
 Usually a couple of doses of pepto will solve the problem, but I recommend you ask your doctor for a prescription for antibiotics to really kill those bugs.